 We require the requesting instructor or TA to be present during the presentation.
 We’ve found that students get the most out of presentations and workshops when their TA or instructor is present to field class- and assignment-specific questions, and to explain how a particular presentation or workshop is specifically relevant to class material.
 Please do not request a presentation for a day you know you will have to miss class.

 We typically cannot accommodate multiple repeat presentations for multi-section courses.
 Instead, you can request one presentation for a general lecture meeting, or we can train your TAs so they can deliver the presentation for their respective sections.
 If you have questions, please contact the Presentations Coordinators.

 To get the most out of a presentation, students should bring note-taking materials.
 For revision and peer review workshops, they should have paper copies of their most recent drafts and writing utensils in three different colors.

-In accordance with the university’s decision to transition to online instruction, the University Writing Center will be hosting all scheduled and future presentations online.
-Presentations will now take place via Zoom using the voice audio and share screen functions.
+The University Writing Center will now be hosting presentations both online and in person.
+Online presentations will take place via Zoom using the voice audio and share screen functions.
 We ask that instructors create a Zoom meeting prior to requesting a presentation and provide the meeting link in the presentation booking form.

 To schedule a Zoom meeting:

 - Click sign in

 - Set the date and time of the presentation or your normal class time

 - Copy and paste the meeting ID

 - Paste the meeting ID into the presentation booking form in the appropriate answer box